iomatix/Lugormod-X/__example_config/externvars.md

 - **lmd_is_lethality_add_damage**
 When is set to 1 the damage output based on lethality skill will increase, with 0 the damage will be converted instead. default 0, 1 to turn it on.

+- **lmd_is_thousandcuts_lethality**
+When is set to 1 the additional damage output is converted to the lethality, subtracting it from HP directly. default 0, 1 to turn it on.
+Note: The skill will give additional lethality anyway based on the base damage output.